Prunoideae/web-rwkv-axum/docs/components/Sampler.md

 which is the logits sampled.

-The sampling process is computation-heavy and blocking, thus no `async` is present in the sample trait (and I don't really like `async-trait` because it just sucks).
+The sampling process is computation-heavy and blocking, thus no `async` is present in the sampler trait (and I don't really like `async-trait` because it just sucks).

 ## Trait